How to apply for Betty Irene Moore Fellowship

 - Applicant curriculum vitae (C.V.) in National Institutes of Health (NIH) biosketch format — Use the NIH Biographical Sketch Format Page (non-fellowship) template.
 The final biosketch must be no longer than five pages.

-- Dean, chief nurse executive or chief nursing officer nomination statement — A nomination statement or letter of support from the nursing school dean, chief nurse executive or chief nursing officer of a health system or organization.
+- Nomination statement from dean, chief nurse executive or chief nursing officer — A nomination statement or letter of support from the nursing school dean, chief nurse executive or chief nursing officer of a health system or organization.
 The letter must attest to applicant’s demonstrated promise as a nurse leader and innovator, characteristics of the applicant that align with the program, strength of applicant’s proposed idea and the quality and impact of the project.
-Includes a commitment to institutional support and a statement of commitment to at least 30% release time throughout the three-year fellowship.
+Includes a commitment to institutional support and a statement of commitment to at least 30% release time throughout the three-year fellowship – including a plan to backfill applicant’s responsibilities.
 Also includes a brief narrative regarding the intended use of the one-time payment of $50,000 to the institution.
+The letter must include the nominator's email contact information.
 Please note: Representatives from the national program office reserve the right to contact the dean, chief nurse executive or chief nursing officer and mentor.

-- Self-selected mentor letter of support — Letter from applicant's self-selected mentor that references the quality and impact of the project; evaluates the promise of the applicant’s aptitude for leadership based on expertise, training, education and personal characteristics; attests to the strength of the proposed idea; identifies areas for growth and development and includes a commitment to serve as a mentor.
+- Letter of support from self-selected mentor — Letter from applicant's self-selected mentor that references the quality and impact of the project; evaluates the promise of the applicant’s aptitude for leadership based on expertise, training, education and personal characteristics; attests to the strength of the proposed idea; identifies areas for growth and development and includes a commitment to serve as a mentor.

-- Self-selected mentor C.V. in NIH biosketch format — Use the NIH Biographical Sketch Format Page (non-fellowship) template.
+- C.V. in NIH biosketch format for self-selected mentor — Use the NIH Biographical Sketch Format Page (non-fellowship) template.
 The final biosketch must be no longer than five pages.

 - Project timeline (by quarter for three years) — Use the project timeline template (Word)